 As counsel, Ted is a trusted advisor with particular expertise in matters involving allegations of fraud, shareholder disputes, customs contraventions, professional discipline, internal corporate investigations, electronic evidence, and digital privacy.
 Clients come to Ted for his ability to help them out of difficult or sensitive situations.
 He is known for his strategic approach to litigation, sound judgment, and ability to think creatively in a crisis.

 Ted is an experienced litigator, recognized by both Benchmark Litigation and the Best Lawyers directory for his inquest, inquiry, corporate/commercial, and administrative law practice.
 He successfully represented a collective of police parties at the highly publicized Seven Fallen Feathers inquest in the City of Thunder Bay and was recently counsel for a party with standing at the National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG).
-Ted was one of four lawyers at Stockwoods designated by the Chief of the Toronto Police Service to prosecute all of the Service’s discipline hearings arising out of the events of the 2010 G20 Summit in Toronto.
+Ted was one of four lawyers at Stockwoods designated by the Chief of the Toronto Police Service to prosecute all of the Service’s discipline hearings arising out of the events of the 2010 G20 Summit.
 In that role, he successfully prosecuted a number of police officers for unlawfully arresting or detaining civilians.
 He also successfully prosecuted the Toronto Police Service Superintendent who ordered the mass arrest or “kettling” of hundreds of individuals throughout the G20 weekend.
+Ted is currently counsel for the family of Soleiman Faqiri on a widely reported civil action and upcoming Coroner’s inquest which both arise out of Soleiman’s tragic death while being restrained by a group of correctional officers in an Ontario jail.

 Ted holds law degrees from the University of Toronto, the London School of Economics and the University of London.
 He is a co-author of Digital Privacy: Criminal, Civil and Regulatory Litigation (LexisNexis, 2018) and has published articles in many international publications including the Law and Financial Markets Review (UK), the Canadian Journal of Administrative Law and Practice and ACAMS Today.
 He has been a presenter for The Advocates’ Society, the Law Society of Ontario, the Canadian Bar Association, the Ontario Crown Attorneys Association and The Canadian Institute.
 Ted serves as faculty for Osgoode Professional Development and is an instructor for the Intensive Trial Advocacy Workshop (ITAW).